-Bachelor of Nursing (four-year option)
+Bachelor of science in nursing (four-year option)

 This four-year option is open to students with a high-school diploma and those who have attended a post-secondary institution, including those who have completed undergraduate studies or who hold a bachelor's degree.